surajssc1232/loginapp/README.md

-I apologize for the misunderstanding.
-Here's a refined README file for your simple login application using the specified technologies:

 Simple Login Application

 This project implements a basic login application using Spring Boot, Spring MVC, PostgreSQL, Java, and Thymeleaf.
 Users can register and authenticate with a username and password.